SENIOR LEADERSHIP TEAM

 Francesca mulazzi | Upper School Principal |

 Dr. Mulazzi is an international school leader, multilingual educator, and advocate for student well-being and progressive education.
-From 2019 to 2023, she served as Head of Upper School at Saint George’s School in Spokane, WA, before transitioning to her current role as High School Principal at the International School of Panama.
+From 2019 to 2023, she served as Head of Upper School at Saint George’s School in Spokane, WA, before transitioning to her most recent role as High School Principal at the International School of Panama.
 She spearheaded transformational initiatives, including launching phone-free learning spaces, developing student advisory councils, and expanding mental health resources for students and social-emotional learning professional development for teachers.
 Her leadership is deeply rooted in building inclusive school cultures and fostering collaborative professional learning communities.
 Her teaching career spans multiple continents, disciplines, and curricula.
 She has taught English and French in Singapore, the USA, China, and Zambia, and she holds a K–12 Principal Certification from the New Hampshire Department of Education, an EdD in Leadership, Learning & Community from Plymouth State University, an MEd from the University of Oregon, and a BA in French and Italian Literature from the University of Vermont. |

 ELISE Stephenson | Director of the PDC @WIS |